 An important experience for me was to learn more about the nature of human behaviour.
 How do we respond to and shape the culture of an organisation?
 The training is a real chance for participants to learn about themselves and who they want to be, at home and at work.

-The Change Forum Myanmar will offer leaders and managers, practitioners and professional advisors a platform to share, reflect and learn, drawing on insights from change makers in – and outside the country.
+The Change Forum Myanmar took place on the 4th and 5th of December 2019 and offered 200 leaders and managers, practitioners and professional advisors a platform to share, reflect and learn, drawing on insights from change makers in – and outside the country.

 The Change Forum Myanmar created an opportunity for interaction and learning.
 Parallel workshops, discussions, open spaces, training sequences and more offered the participants the opportunity to explore key issues of organisational change in Myanmar, share approaches, discover new perspectives, expand knowledge, acquire additional skills and build networks.

 A big thank you to our presenters – Alyssa Rogier, Christine D’Mello, Eveline de Wal, Janice Lua, Jutta Berninghausen, Kiran Kumar, Mohanakrishnan Raman, Mo Mo Theda, Mu Mu Win, Richard Sunderland and Seng Raw.
 Masters of Ceremony – Jonathan Chih and Htet Yie.
 To our co-facilitators – Hay Mhan Chit Su Phyo, Kyaw Thu, Kyaw Shinn Thant, Myat Khaung Linn, Nann Htet Thu Hlaing, Nyan Linn, Nyein Nu, Thet Naing Oo and Thet Win Htun.